ourlifeloop/marketing/src/cms/training-faqs/how-do-i-change-the-status-on-a-transportation-request.md

 ---
-question: How do I Change the status on a Transportation Request?
+question: How do I change the status on a Transportation Request?
 answer: >+
   -Select the Transportation tab in the blue panel on the left-hand side.